nikola310/Legal-Informatics/README.md

 # HowToGuide:

 ## External dependencies:
+ - numpy
+ - matplotlib
+ - scipy
  - selenium
  - html2text
+ - beautifulsoup4
- - BeautifulSoup
+ - Markdown
- - markdown
+ - nltk
  - gensim
- - Owlready2
- - matplotlib
- - numpy
  - pandas
- - pylab
- - nltk
  - sklearn
- - csv
+ - Owlready2
- - tkinter
+ - rdflib

 All of which can be installed through pip: